A better afterlife for your businesses unwanted electronics.

 Do you securely remove private data, passwords & sensitive computer files?

-A: Yes.
+Yes.
 All hard drives are wiped or destroyed.
 For business clients, we provide a Certificate of Destruction for your records.

 Do you resell anything?